Linaro/poplar-tools/build_instructions.md

 ## Build everything

-### 1 - Build U-Boot.
+### Step 1: Build U-Boot.
 The result of this process will be a file
   "u-boot.bin" that will be incorporated into a "FIP" file created for ARM Trusted Firmware code.